qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_analysis.rst

 First, open the tools from :menuselection:`Raster --> Align Raster...` and click on the |signPlus| :sup:`Add new raster` button to choose one existing raster in QGIS.
 Select an output file to save the raster after the alignment, the resampling method and if the tools need to :guilabel:`Rescale values according to the cell size`.
-The resampling method can be:
+The resampling method can be (see figure_raster_align_edit_):

 * **Nearest Neighbor**
 * **Bilinear (2x2 kernel)**